THE LITOWITZ CREATIVE WRITING GRADUATE PROGRAM

 All application materials are due by 11:59 pm (CST) on the day of the deadline

 Applications for the Litowitz MFA+MA program are considered for Fall admission only.
 Prospective students must submit all application materials by the deadline listed above.
-The English Department admissions process occurs once a year and ends in early February.
+The English Department admissions process occurs once each year and ends in early February.

 Important